emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ce-en.md

   *Default*: `80%`

   The threshold, as percentage of system CPU load, for how much system cpu can be used before the corresponding alarm is raised.
+Disabled on Windows platform

 **sysmon.os.cpu_low_watermark**